bbauska/UofM-Intro-HTML5/README.md

 Right away, **Replit** is going to fill in that data that we had talked about, it has our data type.
 It has our extra meta-data where it tells us how big the screen is going to be and links to style sheets.
-It&apos;'s included a title, the title&apos;'s &apos;"**Replit**,&apos;" and it included some like, very basic code that has the body.
-I&apos;'m going to go ahead though and delete all of the links to the JavaScript and start off with this really bare bones page and I&apos;'m going to save it, okay?
+It&apos;s included a title, the title&apos;s &apos;"**Replit**,&apos;" and it included some like, very basic code that has the body.
+I&apos;m going to go ahead though and delete all of the links to the JavaScript and start off with this really bare bones page and I&apos;m going to save it, okay?

 The first thing that I want to do is I want to take the code that **Replit** gave us and see, does it validate?
-You have three choices, you can validate by a **URL**, you can validate using a file upload, which we don&apos;'t really have the file on our computer when we use **Replit**.
-So we can&apos;'t use that one, and we can do validate by direct input.
-I&apos;'m going to go ahead and start with the validate by direct input.
-You copy all the code, I&apos;'m going to do a quick command-C, I&apos;'m going to put it in here and let&apos;'s check it, all right?
-You know, it&apos;'s saying you&apos;'re doing okay, there&apos;'s a couple warnings saying maybe it would be a good idea to say that the language is going to be English.
+You have three choices, you can validate by a **URL**, you can validate using a file upload, which we don&apos;t really have the file on our computer when we use **Replit**.
+So we can&apos;t use that one, and we can do validate by direct input.
+I&apos;m going to go ahead and start with the validate by direct input.
+You copy all the code, I&apos;m going to do a quick command-C, I&apos;m going to put it in here and let&apos;s check it, all right?
+You know, it&apos;s saying you&apos;re doing okay, there&apos;s a couple warnings saying maybe it would be a good idea to say that the language is going to be English.
-And it&apos;'s also mentioning that they&apos;'re using a little bit of an old construct by adding a backslash s, but there&apos;'s no errors, so we&apos;'re doing okay.
+And it&apos;s also mentioning that they&apos;re using a little bit of an old construct by adding a backslash s, but there&apos;s no errors, so we&apos;re doing okay.

 I also want to check it on the **Wave Accessibility Evaluator**.
-I can do that by going back to the code, and I&apos;'m going to open up this site in a new window.
-There&apos;'s two ways to do this, one is to click on the little icon that says &apos;"open in a new tab.&apos;" I don&apos;'t always have the best of luck with that, but let&apos;'s go ahead and try it and see if it works right here.
-Your other option, just so you know if it doesn&apos;'t work for you, is to copy and paste this link right here, all right?
+I can do that by going back to the code, and I&apos;m going to open up this site in a new window.
+There&apos;s two ways to do this, one is to click on the little icon that says &apos;"open in a new tab.&apos;" I don&apos;t always have the best of luck with that, but let&apos;s go ahead and try it and see if it works right here.
+Your other option, just so you know if it doesn&apos;t work for you, is to copy and paste this link right here, all right?

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->